stfc/PSyclone/doc/developer_guide/psy_data.rst

 library (since a call to ``ProvideVariable`` can contain API-specific variable types).
-It also reduces the number of calls required before and after the instrumented region which can affect overall performance and precision of any measurements, see :ref:`user_guide:profiling` for more details.
+It also reduces the number of calls required before and after the instrumented region which can affect overall performance and precision of any measurements; see :ref:`user_guide:profiling` for more details.

 The kernel extraction node ``ExtractNode`` uses the dependency